 Data on Student Housing Problems

 The annual rent growth in select universities in the US underscores the problems students are facing in their quest for quality accommodation.
-Even though the rent rate is rising slowly (Rudden, 2018), it is clearly taking the wrong trend for all students.
-In fact, according to a study by Save The Student, about half of students struggle to keep up with the rent, which is clearly not capped in line with their finances (Bushi, 2019).
+Even though the rent rate is rising, it is clearly taking the wrong trend for all students.
+In fact, according to a study by Save The Student, 14% of U.K. student renters missed a payment, and 61% struggled to keep up with their rent.

 The student housing data in this section revolve around the rising rent rates.
 It provides insights into the problems students are having while raising money for rent.
 Moreover, it digs deeper to unearth the concerning consequences, such as mental health challenges and poor academic performance that occur as a result of money worries.

-• Besides, approximately 63% of students claim the cost of accommodation negatively impacts their mental health.
+46% of students in the U.K. also reported their roommates being excessively loud.
 In turn, this can increase stress in students.

 How does the location of student housing affect student well-being and academic performance?